kyma-project/community/sig-and-wg/sig-core/proposals/remote-environment-creation.md

 Users could provide any number of custom labels which would make it easier to distinguish between connected solutions and possibly allow easier browsing and searching through them.

-The UI and command line would make it possible to manipulate Remote Environmets.
-The following opperation would be possible:
+The UI and command line would make it possible to manipulate Remote Environments.
+The following operation would be possible:
 - Create - Creates new RE with provided options
     - name
     - description